jremy42/42-webserv/README.md

 ### What have we learned? :

-- comment se servir d'un fichier de configutation nginx.
+- How to utilize an nginx configuration file.
-- design d'un serveur avec la fonction epoll() et l'utilisation de son framework.
+- Design of a server utilizing the epoll() function and its framework.
-- le protocole HTTP dans son ensemble.
+- The HTTP protocol in its entirety.
-- Le fonctionnement global d'un serveur et son interaction avec les CGI.
+- The overall operation of a server and its interaction with CGI.

 ### ressources: